jamilfaisal/Lionheart-Legends-of-Bloomfera/README.md

 # Lionheart-Legends-of-Bloomfera
-Text-adventure game using HTML, CSS, javascript, and jQuery!
+Text-adventure game using HTML, CSS, Javascript, and jQuery!

 (24/1/2017)
 -	This game has been built from scratch.
 Html, CSS, Javascript, and jQuery files were all created with no base.